 MVRPC analyzes crash data to help improve transportation safety and inform the planning process.
 These analyses are the first steps towards understanding road safety conditions in the Dayton Region.
 A number of statistical and comparative analyses are performed on the regional crash data, which is collected from Ohio Department of Transportation (ODOT) and the Ohio Department of Public Safety (ODPS) in three-year intervals.
 Reports below outline crash trends and a list of high-crash locations is generated, which identifies roadways that may need further examination to determine need for improvement.

-In the SFY 2015 High Crash Location Analysis, intersections and roadway segments were ranked based on the frequency and severity of crashes.
-These high-crash locations were prioritized as low, medium and high priority, and include 157 intersections and 221 segments.
-These priority high-crash locations are displayed in maps below and the top 100 are listed.
+In the SFY 2021 High Crash Location Analysis, intersections and roadway segments were ranked based on the frequency and severity of crashes.
+These high-crash locations were prioritized as low, medium, and high priority, which include 162 intersections and 222 segments.
+These priority high-crash locations are displayed in maps below, and the top 100 are listed.

 More Safety Information

-To request more information or for crash data specific to your area of interest, please contact Ana Ramirez or call 937-531-6539.
+To request more information or for crash data specific to your area of interest, please contact Aaron Lee, or call 937-531-6539.